-A rate "lock" or "commitment" is a promise from the lender to freeze a specific interest rate and a specific number of points for you for a specified period of time while your application is processed.
-This ensures that your interest rate won't go up while you are working through the application process.
+A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a specific number of points for you for a certain period of time while your application is processed.
+This keeps you from getting through your whole application process and discovering at the end that your interest rate has gone up.

-Although there may be a choice of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
-You can get a longer period for your lock, but in doing so, will most likely have a higher interest rate than you would have with a shorter span of time
+Although there are various lengths of rate lock periods (from 15 to 60 days), the extended spans are generally more expensive.
+You can get a longer period for your lock, but in making this choice, will likely have a higher rate than you would with a shorter rate lock period

-In addition to choosing the shorter rate lock period, there are other ways you may be able to attain the lowest rate.
-The bigger down payment you pay, the better the interest rate will be, as you will have more equity from the beginning.
-You could choose to pay points to improve your interest rate for the loan term, meaning you pay more initially.
-To many people, this makes financial sense..
+In addition to choosing the shorter lock period, there are several ways you can get the lowest rate.
+The larger down payment you make, the smaller the interest rate will be, as you will have more equity from the start.
+You can pay points to lower your interest rate over the term of the loan, meaning you pay more initially.
+To a lot of people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?